 2. Put everything on a list: If forgetting something would cause you to stress, make sure you’ve got it written down in a trusted system so you know you won’t forget.

 3. Stop procrastinating: You can put off important tasks, but you can’t put off worrying about them — and the stress that causes.

-5. Always have a time for yourself and your Family: Try to eat at least one meal a day with your family (or with friends if you’re single).
-Better yet, eat at least one home cooked meal a day with your family/friends.
+5. Always have time for yourself and your Family: Try to eat at least one meal a day with your family (or with friends if you’re single).
+Better yet, eat at least one home-cooked meal a day with your family/friends.
 Do some Facebook or Twitter.

 6. Express out your frustrations: Bottling up your frustrations, even the little ones, leads to stress.
 Learn to express dissatisfaction (in a constructive, non-hurtful way) and to voice your worries and fears to someone close to you.

 7. Prioritize: Figure out what in your life actually needs attention and what doesn’t.
 Know what you can easily let slide — and what you can drop entirely — and focus your energy on things that will actually make a difference in your life.

 8. Have routines: Having a set routine means you don’t have to worry about what comes next; after a while, it becomes second nature.

 9. Accept interruptions gracefully: Don’t let your rituals become so rigid that you can’t function if they’re interrupted.
 Leave yourself enough wiggle room to adapt to changing conditions.

 10. Know when to stop: Don’t stand for employers, friends, or lovers who treat you badly.
 Decide how much of yourself you’re willing to put into a relationship, job, or activity; when you cross that line, walk away and don’t look back.